What is Intentional Tort? Definition and Examples

 Intentional tort claims are a type of civil claim, so they can potentially provide financial compensation for the victim.
 Some people wait until criminal proceedings are completed to begin pursuing a civil action.
 This is unnecessary and potentially risky because the statute of limitations for a civil claim will begin to accrue at the time of the tortious conduct.
 If you have experienced conduct as a result of an intentional tort, it is important to seek consultation from our civil attorneys to ensure that a claim can be pursued in a timely fashion.

-4. Did Someone Intentionally Harm You in Raleigh, North Carolina?
+6. Do you want to file an intentional tort claim in Raleigh, North Carolina?
 Don’t Wait to Contact Edwards Kirby

 If you’re in North Carolina and think you’ve been the victim of an intentional tort case, you can experience record-setting compensation for the harm you’ve suffered.
 Edwards Kirby has recovered over $500 million on behalf of our clients, and we’ve served North Carolina for over 25 years.
 For more information or a free consultation, visit our website or give us a call at (919) 899-2416.